You can create a file

 Print debugging information about database actions.
 This prints performed SQL statements as well as some general information such as the time it took to store the queries and how many have been saved to the database.

-Prints a list of the detected interfaces on startup of
+Prints a list of the detected interfaces on the startup of

 pihole-FTL.
 Also, prints whether these interfaces are IPv4 or IPv6 interfaces.